-Bearing in mind the requirements under the Act set out above, the ISI decided to use as its model ("ISI model") a modified version of the consensual budgeting model originally developed in Ireland by the Vincentian Partnership for Social Justice2 ("VPSJ").

-The VPSJ conducts extensive research in the area using a consensual budgeting approach.
+Bearing in mind the requirements under the Act set out above, the ISI decided to use as its model ("ISI model") a modified version of the consensual budgeting model originally developed in Ireland by the Vincentian Partnership for Social Justice ("VPSJ").
+From 2022, the MESL research is continuing by the Vincentian MESL Research Centre at the St. Vincent de Paul.
+2They conduct extensive research in the area using a consensual budgeting approach.
 This entails people forming focus groups and separately determining what they need to spend their money on to achieve a reasonable standard of living.